OpenUpSA/crime-stats-demystifed/README.md

     - calculate the estimate of the rate: (number of crimes in P)/(number of people in P).

-2. Given the crime rate per person in P and the population data in all intersections calculated above, the expected number of crimes in a SAL is obtained by summing over all its partial intersections with any of the police precincts and multiplying the number of people in a given intersection by the crime rate of the police precinct the intersection belongs to.
+2. Given the crime rate per person in P and the population data from its intersections with SALs, the expected number of crimes in a SAL is obtained by summing over all its partial intersections with any of the police precincts and multiplying the number of people in a given intersection by the crime rate of the police precinct the intersection belongs to.